Patients

 Possible treatments

 If the cancer has spread to other parts of the body, like faraway lymph nodes or other organs, it is called metastatic kidney cancer.
-In metastatic kidney cancer, the kidney tumour is called the primary tumour, and tumours in other organs are called metastases.
+In metastatic kidney cancer, the tumour in the kidney is the primary tumour.
+Tumours in other organs are called metastases.

 When kidney cancer spreads (metastasises), it usually goes to the lungs, bones, lymph nodes, or brain.
-Doctors can spot where the cancer has spread to on a CT scan, either when the cancer is first found, or during follow-up visits after treatment.
-Sometimes, the spread of the cancer is noticed because it causes symptoms.
+Doctors use scans (usually CT), to see where the cancer has spread – when it is first found and during follow-up visits after treatment.
+Sometimes, spread is found because symptoms appear.

 Lymph nodes are small lumps of tissue that have white blood cells which fight infections.